katherine-kania/python-hash-table-challenges/README.md

 ## Getting Started

 * Fork and clone this repo, and cd into python-hash-table-challenges
-* each challenge is in a `.py` file so you can work on them one at time and use the command `python <filename>.py` to check your work
+* each challenge is in a `.py` file so you can work on them one at time and use the command `python3 <filename>.py` to check your work
 * the challenges are ranked from least to most challenging, so start with number one

 ---